-Page Independent auditors' report 1 Financial statement: Consolidated statement of financial position 2 Consolidated statement of activities and change in net assets 3 Consolidated statement of cash flows 4 Notes to consolidated financial statement 5-18 Accompanying information: Independent auditors' report on accompanying supplementary information 19 Consolidating statement of financial position 20 Consolidating statement of activities and change in net assets 21 Consolidating statement of cash flows 22
+Page Independent auditor's report 1 Financial statement: Consolidated statements of financial position 2 Consolidated statements of activities and change in net assets 3 Consolidated statements of cash flows 4 Notes to consolidated financial statements 5-19 Accompanying information: Independent auditor's report on accompanying supplementary information 20 Consolidating statement of financial position, December 31, 2015 21 Consolidating statement of activities and change in net assets, year ended December 31, 2015 22 Consolidating statement of cash flows, year ended December 31, 2015 23

-Independent Auditors' Report
+Independent Auditor's Report

-The Board of Directors Laurel Lake Retirement Community Foundation, Inc. and Subsidiary Hudson, Ohio
+The Board of Directors Laurel Lake Retirement Community, Inc. and Subsidiary Hudson, Ohio

-We have audited the accompanying consolidated financial statements of Laurel Lake Retirement Community Foundation, Inc. and Subsidiary which comprise the consolidated statement of financial position as of December 31, 2014, and the related consolidated statements of activities and changes in net assets, and cash flows for the year then ended, and the related notes to the consolidated financial statements.
+We have audited the accompanying consolidated financial statements of Laurel Lake Retirement Community, Inc. and Subsidiary which comprise the consolidated statements of financial position as of December 31, 2015 and 2014, and the related consolidated statements of activities and changes in net assets, and cash flows for the years then ended, and the related notes to the consolidated financial statements.